 Let your voice be heard in English and let me communicate your messages for racial justice from French into English.

-I would like to extend a discount to clients who want to fight for their rights in English.
+I want to extend a discount to clients who want to fight for their rights in English.
 I want to help your voice be heard.
-Perhaps you have a vital report which needs to be released into the public domain in English or perhaps you have a social media campaign which needs to be heard by English speakers worldwide.
+Perhaps you have a vital report which needs to be released into the public domain in English, or perhaps you have a social media campaign that needs to be heard by English speakers worldwide.
 It would be my privilege to help in any way that I can and translate the BLM movement from French into English.

-While I will never be able to truly understand the struggle, I can ensure that I’m not part of the problem.
+While I will never truly understand the struggle, I can ensure that I’m not part of the problem.
 As a legal translator, as a lawyer, as a small business owner and as a human being, I stand in solidarity with the Black community.

-I would also love to hear your thoughts on what you are working on or blogging about and what content you would like to see in my blog.
-You can find me on all the usual types of social media or drop me an email at email@example.com.
+You can find me on all the usual social media platforms or drop me an email at email@example.com.
+Get in touch.
 I don’t bite, I promise!